Kanikacoder13/Summer-Training-2026/Day-05.md

 During the practical session, I performed the following activities:

-- Imported the NumPy library.
-- Created one-dimensional and two-dimensional arrays.
+- Created 1D and 2D NumPy arrays.
-- Generated arrays using `zeros()`, `ones()`, `eye()`, and `arange()`.
+- Practiced array initialization using `zeros()`, `ones()`, and `arange()`.
-- Examined array attributes such as shape, dimensions, size, and data type.
-- Accessed and modified array elements using indexing.
+- Compared the execution speed of Python loops with NumPy vectorized operations.
+- Performed element-wise arithmetic operations on arrays.
-- Retrieved rows and columns from two-dimensional arrays.
+- Implemented indexing and slicing on one-dimensional and two-dimensional arrays.
+- Extracted feature matrices (`X`) and target labels (`y`) from sample datasets.
+- Filtered arrays using Boolean indexing.
+- Cleaned datasets using Boolean masks and `np.where()`.
+- Explored the difference between array Views and Copies using `.copy()`.
-- Applied Boolean indexing to filter and modify array elements.
+- Applied broadcasting for arithmetic operations and feature standardization.
+- Calculated statistical measures including mean, median, and standard deviation.
+- Reshaped and flattened arrays for machine learning data preparation.
+- Performed matrix multiplication using `np.dot()` and the `@` operator.
+- Solved practical exercises including:
+  - Celsius to Fahrenheit conversion using vectorization.
+  - Salary filtering and data cleaning.
+  - Matrix slicing operations.
+  - Safe copy creation using `.copy()`.
+  - Feature and label extraction from datasets.
+  - Customer age outlier correction using `np.where()`.
+  - Feature normalization using broadcasting.

 ---